-Optical mapping is a technique that relies on the Saphyr system from Bionano Genomics to obtain the physical map, so called Optical Map, of a genome.
+Optical mapping is a technique that relies on the Saphyr system from Bionano to obtain the physical map, so called Optical Map, of a genome.

 Based on in-silico assembly of large DNA molecules labelled at specific sites, the Optical Map provides long-distance information revealing the structure of studied genome.

 The Optical Map is then combined with sequence information to provide a high quality scaffolded genome assembly called hybrid assembly.

 The CNRGV offer to build the Optical Map of your genome of interest from the extraction of the DNA to the combination of the data generated by the Saphyr system with your sequencing data.

 - Isolation of High Molecular Weight DNA from plant tissues

 - Direct labeling of the DNA (DLE production)

 - Loading prepared DNA on a Saphyr Chip